 |Certificate or Diploma||+57%|

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Travel Agent employees in Spain earn 5% more than their female counterparts.
+Male Travel Agent employees in Spain earn 4% less than their female counterparts on average.

 Travel Agent(s) in Spain are likely to observe a salary increase of approximately 10% every 18 months.
 The national average annual increment for all professions combined is 8% granted to employees every 17 months.